jracelis-hub/FTP-Server/README.md

 ![program flow](images/flow_chart.png "Program Flow Chart")

-The FTP (File Transfer Protocol) rules and details utilized for this project is found in [RFC 959](#https://datatracker.ietf.org/doc/html/rfc959#ref-1).
+The FTP (File Transfer Protocol) concepts and details utilized for this project is found in [RFC 959](https://datatracker.ietf.org/doc/html/rfc959#ref-1).

 The hosts are broken down to the client <-> server model.